apersongithub/Eaglercraft-1.12.2-Project/README.md

 Currently in development by aperson and other people willing to help.
 - About 3% done
 - Expected release is near the end of July
-##plans
+## plans

-1. Deeply examine EC's source code to get a glimpse of what we're dealing with
+1. Deeply examining EC's source code to get a glimpse of what we're dealing with
-2. Use the EC's source code for help creating the 1.12 client
+2. Using the EC's source code for help creating the 1.12 client
-3. Get the source code for 1.12
+3. Geting the source code for 1.12
-4. Add opengl emulators and apis
+4. Adding opengl emulators and apis
 5. Making it compatible for browsers

 ...
-6. create a bungee server
+6. creating a bungee server

 ----------------------------------------------------